pb319/Sales_Insights/README.md

 -- Primary Cleaning
 SELECT * FROM customers;

--- Deleting "New York", "Paris" row set sql_safe_updates = 0;
+-- Deleting "New York", and "Paris" row set sql_safe_updates = 0;
 DELETE FROM markets
 WHERE markets.markets_name in ('New York', 'Paris');